gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 In this lab, **DeviceTwinBindings**, and **DirectMethodBindings** are introduced to simplify the implementation of Azure IoT [Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) and Azure IoT [Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods) on the device.

-Both Device Twins and Direct Methods provide a mechanism to invoke some functionality on a device from a custom Azure IoT Hub application or from an Azure IoT Central Application.
+Both Device Twins and Direct Methods provide a mechanism to invoke functionality on a device from a custom Azure IoT Hub application or from an Azure IoT Central Application.
 For example, you may want to turn on a light, start a fan, or change the rate a sensor is sampled.

 ### Azure IoT Device Twins

 When you set a Device Twin property in Azure IoT you are setting the *desired* state of a property on the device.
-Azure IoT will send a desired state message to the device, the device will action the request, for example, turn on a LED, and the device will then send a *reported* state msg back to Azure IoT.
+Azure IoT will send a desired state message to the device, the device then actions the request, for example, turn on a LED, and the device will then send a *reported* state msg back to Azure IoT.
 Azure IoT then stores the *reported* state in the Azure IoT.

-With the *reported* state stored in Azure IoT it is then possible to query this cloud-side *reported* state data.
-For example, list all devices that have a *reported* firmware version of 2.
+Azure IoT Central uses this *reported* state to display the last synced state of a property.

 For more information refer to the [Understand and use device twins in IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins) article.